 Workplace safety is a crucial aspect of every industry, but it is especially important in the F&B industry.
 The F&B industry is responsible for the production, storage, and distribution of food and beverages to the public, and it is essential to ensure the safety and quality of these products to prevent harm to customers and employees.

-In this article, we will explore the definition of workplace safety and its importance, as well as provide a list of the eight best practices for workplace safety in the F&B industry.
+In this article, we will explore the definition of workplace safety and its importance, as well as provide a list of the eight best practices for occupational safety and health in the F&B industry.

 The Definition of Workplace Safety